 Mix 2 tsp of finely ground oatmeal and 2 tsp of brown sugar.
 You can also add some light oil of your choice to prepare the scrub.

 4. Keep Hair Tangle-free

-Hair tangles and knots trap the product residues, dirt, and grime in your hair, and ultimately settles on your scalp.
+Hair tangles and knots trap the product residues, dirt, and grime in your hair, which ultimately settles on your scalp.
 Hence, you need to brush your hair regularly and keep it tangle-free to prevent scalp buildup.